-How To use the Tigo SMART App to create and monitor a Tigo system.
+How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 Systems to be monitored, that is production data is available for viewing, are created and viewed on the Tigo Monitoring Portal web-site using a smartphone, tablet or computer - that has Internet access, Mobile Data is good, Wi-Fi is better.

 To create a new system, tap on the Plus Sign shown to the left of the green arrow: